What Is Peripheral Artery Disease (PAD)?

 Scientific Foundations: Who Shaped Our Understanding?

 Medicine is built on the shoulders of researchers who asked the right questions at the right time.
-Understanding Peripheral Artery Disease (PAD) symptoms and vascular disease as we know them today would not be possible without a few key figures.
+Understanding PAD symptoms and vascular disease as we know them today would not be possible without a few key figures.

 Dr. Peter Libby